teak1cd/jsGameUtil/pathfinding/flood fill/floorfill.md

 ##Making a Path
 Starting at the start pos itterate until at finish.
-  -check adjacent cells and track which one has the highest value -mark the current square as a wall
+  1. check adjacent cells and track which one has the highest value
-  -add current spot to path
+  2. mark the current square as a wall
-  -if the current spot is at the position of the finishing point
+  3. add current spot to path
-    -return the path
+  4. if the current spot is at the position of the finishing point then return the path